 Residential Care Facility Sexual Assault Lawyer

 Victims of molestation or sexual assault in residential care facilities and nursing homes have legal rights to hold these institutions accountable for their negligence.
-In some cases, the sexual abuse is perpetrated by a home health care aide caring for patients in their own homes.
-No matter the situation, you should reach out to a Sacramento residential care facility sexual assault attorney to discuss your legal options.What Exactly Qualifies as Sexual Abuse or Assault at a Residential Care Facility?
+In some cases, sexual abuse is perpetrated by a home health care aide caring for patients in their own homes.
+No matter the situation, you should reach out to a Sacramento residential care facility sexual assault attorney to discuss your legal options.What is Sexual Abuse or Assault at a Residential Care Facility?

 According to the National Center on Elder Abuse, more than 30 percent of all nursing homes in the United States are involved in some form of resident abuse and more than 50 percent of nursing homes and assisted care facilities are short staffed, which exposes residents to abusive or negligent care.